tensorflow/docs/site/en/api_docs/api_docs/python/tfdbg/DebugDumpDir.md

 * <b>`output_slot`</b>: (`int`) output slot index of tensor.
 * <b>`debug_op`</b>: (`str`) name of the debug op.
 * <b>`device_name`</b>: (`str`) name of the device.
-If there is only one device or if the specified debug_watch_key exists on only one device, this argumnet is optional.
+If there is only one device or if the specified debug_watch_key exists on only one device, this argument is optional.

 #### Returns:

 List of file path(s) loaded.
-This is a list because each debugged tensor
-    may be dumped multiple times.
+This is a list because each debugged tensor may be dumped multiple times.

 #### Raises: